TheresaLui/SelfHelpContent_v2/articles/partnercenter/payouts-policies.md

 **When can I expect a payment from Microsoft once earnings appear on my statement?**

 * Once your earning is in unprocessed status, you can check maturity date for the month your earnings will be processed for payment.
-Once your payment is prepared, your earning status will change to “processed”.
+Once your payment is prepared, your earning status will change to "processed".
 Microsoft releases payments by the 15th of maturity month.
 * For orders paid by credit card, Microsoft holds payments 30 days until the earning is matured

 ## **Recommended Documents**